mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 /c
 ```

-In this case, most likely, we want to think of both `/a/a` and `/a/b` as `/a/:id`.
+In this case, if we're interested in analyzing the application we most likely want to think of both `/a/a` and `/a/b` as `/a/:id`.
 The navigation graph, which contains aggregated information based on the routes of our application we'll call **page graph**.

 ## Routing Tree

-The routes of our application form a tree-like structure.
+The routes of the application form a tree-like structure.
 For example, we have the root route `/`, which has three children routes `/a`, `/b`, and `/c`.
 The route `/a` has a single child route `/a/:id`.
-This tree we're going to call **routing tree**.
+This tree we're going to call a **routing tree**.

 ## Bundle Routing Tree

-If we suppose that all the routes in our application are entry points of bundles in our application than our bundle tree matches the routing tree, in shape.
+If we suppose that all the routes in our application are associated with entry points of chunks then our bundle tree's shape matches the routing tree.
 The only difference is that the routing tree's nodes will be named after the routes and the bundle routing tree's nodes are going to be named after the entry points of the bundles.

-In case, however, we have the following situation:
+Now let's suppose we have the following route declaration:

 ```ts
 // React